finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New
 - Swipe on Main Menu to change card game
 - Add Erase/Paste icons
+- Press and hold on card to zoom on it (on release, check if hold was >x seconds?)
+- Tech: Update Unity version

 ## Current Sprint
 - Fix: Server freezes when sharing deck